-Dr. Jamal Mohammed Al Kaabi, Undersecretary at the Abu Dhabi Department of Health, said: “Abu Dhabi has adopted an integrated strategy to combat the COVID-19 pandemic.
-It is based on an increase in tests to ensure safe entry into the emirate, vaccination, and the continued implementation of precautionary measures ”.
+Dr. Jamal Mohammed Al Kaabi, Undersecretary at the Abu Dhabi Department of Health, said: "Abu Dhabi has adopted an integrated strategy to combat the COVID-19 pandemic.
+It is based on increased testing to ensure safe entry into the emirate, vaccination, and the continuous implementation of precautionary measures ".

 The mechanism is similar to that of a scanner for detecting temperature.
 You position yourself 5 meters from the car, and in a few seconds a message arrives with the response.
 Green: no Covid.
 Red: problems.
 Of course, there is a 17% chance that a healthy individual will be declared infected, which is why tests are planned.